Types of Stroke

 - Cerebral thrombosis is a thrombus (blood clot) that develops at the fatty plaque within the blood vessel.

 - Cerebral embolism is a blood clot that forms at another location in the circulatory system, usually the heart and large arteries of the upper chest and neck.
 Part of the blood clot breaks loose, enters the bloodstream and travels through the brain’s blood vessels until it reaches vessels too small to let it pass.
 A main cause of embolism is an irregular heartbeat called atrial fibrillation.
 This condition can cause clots to form in the heart, dislodge and travel to the brain.

-Ischemic stroke can also occur in other scenarios, one of which is during a procedure involving a catheter, such as TAVR.
-During a TAVR procedure, a long flexible tube (catheter) is advanced through an artery (often through a small incision in the leg) to reach the aortic valve.
-Once in position, an artificial replacement valve at the tip of the catheter is expanded, pushing the diseased natural valve aside.
+Ischemic stroke can also occur in other scenarios, one of which is during a procedure involving a catheter, such as TAVI.
+During a TAVI procedure, a long flexible tube (catheter) is advanced through an artery (often through a small incision in the leg) to reach the aortic valve.
+Once in position, an artificial implantation valve at the tip of the catheter is expanded, pushing the diseased natural valve aside.